purescript-contrib/purescript-profunctor-lenses/docs/Impredicativity.md

 ```

 What's the difference?
 Well, if you explore `Optic` and `Exchange`, you won't
 find any constraints!
-All we're doing here is side-stepping the type-checking
+All we're doing here is side-stepping the impredicativity
 issue.
 Afterwards, we can use `cloneIso` to turn our `AnIso` back into the `Iso`
 that we've always wanted.